 Zoom Video Communications (ZM) Gains As Market Dips: What You Should Know

-Prior to today's trading, shares of the video-conferencing company had gained 35.31% over the past month.
-This has outpaced the Computer and Technology sector's gain of 5.81% and the S&P 500's gain of 2.86% in that time.
+Heading into today, shares of the video-conferencing company had gained 10.01% over the past month, outpacing the Computer and Technology sector's gain of 9.23% and the S&P 500's gain of 7.63% in that time.

 Wall Street will be looking for positivity from ZM as it approaches its next earnings report date.
-The company is expected to report EPS of $0.75, up 733.33% from the prior-year quarter.
+On that day, ZM is projected to report earnings of $0.75 per share, which would represent year-over-year growth of 733.33%.
 Meanwhile, our latest consensus estimate is calling for revenue of $694.51 million, up 316.9% from the prior-year quarter.

 Looking at the full year, our Zacks Consensus Estimates suggest analysts are expecting earnings of $2.48 per share and revenue of $2.40 billion.
 These totals would mark changes of +608.57% and +285.82%, respectively, from last year.

-It is also important to note the recent changes to analyst estimates for ZM.
-Recent revisions tend to reflect the latest near-term business trends.
+Investors might also notice recent changes to analyst estimates for ZM.
+These revisions typically reflect the latest short-term business trends, which can change frequently.
 As a result, we can interpret positive estimate revisions as a good sign for the company's business outlook.

 The Zacks Rank system ranges from #1 (Strong Buy) to #5 (Strong Sell).
 It has a remarkable, outside-audited track record of success, with #1 stocks delivering an average annual return of +25% since 1988.
-Over the past month, the Zacks Consensus EPS estimate has moved 15.46% higher.
-ZM is currently a Zacks Rank #1 (Strong Buy).
+The Zacks Consensus EPS estimate has moved 7.17% higher within the past month.
+ZM is holding a Zacks Rank of #1 (Strong Buy) right now.

-Looking at its valuation, ZM is holding a Forward P/E ratio of 225.16.
-This valuation marks a premium compared to its industry's average Forward P/E of 86.08.
+Looking at its valuation, ZM is holding a Forward P/E ratio of 206.03.
+For comparison, its industry has an average Forward P/E of 82.28, which means ZM is trading at a premium to the group.

-Investors should also note that ZM has a PEG ratio of 9.01 right now.
+Meanwhile, ZM's PEG ratio is currently 8.24.
 This metric is used similarly to the famous P/E ratio, but the PEG ratio also takes into account the stock's expected earnings growth rate.
-ZM's industry had an average PEG ratio of 6.71 as of yesterday's close.
+The Internet - Software was holding an average PEG ratio of 6.64 at yesterday's closing price.

 The Internet - Software industry is part of the Computer and Technology sector.
 This industry currently has a Zacks Industry Rank of 168, which puts it in the bottom 34% of all 250+ industries.